 Fault monitoring sensor system, the technology in IIoT, enables the prediction of the failure of machines way beforehand.
 Most of the machines used in the manufacturing industries won’t shut down instantly.
 When the performance level of a machine starts to drop gradually, it is an indication that any time sooner, the machine is going to drop on the whole.
 This cannot be understood unless you’re into the machine or just by carrying the clipboard maintaining the data manually.
 Machines are inside machines and connecting them together to communicate with each other will enable the machines to make predictions.

 The intelligent neural network built across various data points aid this facility.
 Instances like overheating of a machine might cause slower function of that particular machine.
-The data collected from a temperature sensor at that point is analysed and a message is sent to the concerned authority to address the problem.
+The data collected from a temperature sensor in the machine in real-time is analysed and alerts sent with escalation mechanism for this problem to be addressed in real-time.
 Like this, there are n number of reasons that will reduce the operational efficiency or increase the rate of down times and adversely affect the profit scales of industries.